Coaches Corner is your resource to assist recreational coaches in helping your players get the most from their LBYSO experience.

 - Pick a practice day/time/location convenient for yourself but also convenient for the greatest number of team parents.

 - Recruit another parent to act as Team Manager who would handle side duties like uniform pickup, team banner, game day snacks, picture day, end of season party/picnic and anything else not directly related to the practices and games.
+Team Managers also require Live Scan background check.
+The fee will be reimbursed.

 - Recruit another parent to act as assistant/emergency coach when you are not available.